Legacy System Modernization: How to Transform the Enterprise for Digital Future

 By investing in legacy software support and maintenance, you leave less room for innovations.
 Instead of adopting new technologies and business models, you are stuck with your old software, letting new opportunities in your industry go unnoticed.
 This leaves your competitors more openings to outperform you and take over your market share.

-A study found that mobile banking solutions might result in 72 percent higher revenue for banks.
+Currently, mobile banking solutions are at the epicenter of customer experience resulting in higher revenue for banks.
 Thus, a lightweight mobile application provided by a competing bank can lure away some of your customers.
 In this case, the cost of a missed opportunity equals the revenue your competitor will get from newly acquired customers.

 Additionally, Javelin Strategy & Research found that an average cost per mobile banking transaction equals just 10 cents to process, while processing an offline transaction at a physical bank costs $4.25.